Fuel prices start rising again, petrol up 26p, diesel 32p/ltr

-New Delhi, May 10 (IANS) On the expected lines, oil companies did not wait long and raised the price of petrol and diesel steeply across the country on Monday.
+New Delhi: On the expected lines, oil companies did not wait long and raised the price of petrol and diesel steeply across the country on Monday.

 Accordingly, Petrol and diesel prices were increased by 26 paise and 32 paise a litre to Rs 91.53 and Rs 82.06 per litre respectively in Delhi.